microsoft/vscode-wiki/[DEV]-Perf-Tools-for-VS-Code-Development.md

 ### Delayed Services

 We use dependency injection and services for most parts of VS Code.
-Concrete service are registered via the [`registerSingleton`](https://github.com/microsoft/vscode/blob/cd2381c266c162b144fdab91f91ec49542e07dea/src/vs/platform/instantiation/common/extensions.ts#L25)-function and when a service consumer (actions, workbench- or editor-contribution, etc) is being created our instantiation service ensures that the services it needs are also created.
+Concrete services are registered via the [`registerSingleton`](https://github.com/microsoft/vscode/blob/cd2381c266c162b144fdab91f91ec49542e07dea/src/vs/platform/instantiation/common/extensions.ts#L25)-function and when a service consumer (actions, workbench- or editor-contribution, etc) is being created our instantiation service ensures that the services it needs are also created.
 This is often wasteful because most consumers don't need the service right away - e.g their constructors simply store the service-instance for later use.
-To counter that a concrete service can mark itself as supporting [delayed instantiation](https://github.com/microsoft/vscode/blob/f3f9f7a10d877fd2177daec3e1f6054706c7e5bc/src/vs/platform/instantiation/common/extensions.ts#L22) - in that case the instantiation service gives consumers a proxy of the actual service which becomes "real" when needed or when there is some idle time.
+To counter that, a concrete service can mark itself as supporting [delayed instantiation](https://github.com/microsoft/vscode/blob/f3f9f7a10d877fd2177daec3e1f6054706c7e5bc/src/vs/platform/instantiation/common/extensions.ts#L22) - in that case, the instantiation service gives consumers a proxy of the actual service which becomes "real" when needed or when there is some idle time.

 It is highly recommended to register services with support for being instantiated delayed.
 Services are usually fit for this - a good indication is a more or less empty constructor and not relying on events to build up some state but build up state from other state and use events for updates only.

 ### Trace Instantiation

 The instantiation service supports a trace mode.
-It records all invocations of `createInstance` and `invokeFunction` and know the overall cost of such a call and what creations it has caused.
-To use it, do the following
+It records all invocations of `createInstance` and `invokeFunction` and knows the overall cost of such a call and what creations it has caused.
+To use it, do the following:

 * Uncomment [this line](https://github.com/microsoft/vscode/blob/b24fefc5403ae8152db6d79eb80333f77e199a6f/src/vs/platform/instantiation/common/instantiationService.ts#L15) ❗ MUST NOT be committed and written so weirdly that this shouldn't happen by accident
 * Run "F1 > Print Service Traces"